Slowpoke079/easy-pumpkin/README.md

 # easy-pumpkin
 Install WiFi-Pumpkin with a single bash script.

-[Kali]
+Build with Kali in mind.